-As a Windows 10 user you might come across the error message, Error 1061 The service cannot accept control messages at this time while starting or trying to run a program.
+As a Windows 10 user you might come across the error message, Error 1061, The service cannot accept control messages at this time while starting or trying to run IIS, C# or any other program.
 This happens because the Application Information Service does not respond to the requests to raise applications to Administrator in Windows 10, such as Service updates, Task Manager, and others.
 Hence, you will not be able to open and run apps and get stuck with this error message.

 This is a type of Network error that usually occurs when there is a temporary mismatch between the requested control and the state of the service to be controlled.
 The service may be in a state of start-pending, stop-pending, stopped or already used by another user which causes this error message.

 While this error may occur during any Windows operation, some of the most common occurrences to have troubled the users include,

 - Starting Task Manager